-What Games Are Like Resident Evil (Series)?
+What Games Are Similar to Resident Evil?

 Grueling and unforgiving, Resident Evil series is one of the best horror franchises in the gaming industry, toppling the likes of The Evil Within and Outlast series by quite a margin.
 Some people might argue that the Outlast series has the best scares, but I personally prefer the traditional jumpscares of Resident Evil.
 If you're quite young, chances are that you've not played the older games of this iconic series.
-With Capcom remaking the second and third installments of the franchise recently, now is your chance to experience the harrowing nightmare first hand.
+With Capcom remaking the second and third installments of the franchise recently, now is your chance to experience the harrowing nightmare firsthand.

 Games Like Resident Evil